-There are many plants that tie in closely with Samhain.
-To name a few: allspice berries, broom, catnip, mountain ash berries, mugwort, mullein, oak leaves, acorns, rosemary, sage, pine cones, and straw.
+Many plants that tie in closely with Samhain, to name a few: allspice berries, broom, catnip, mountain ash berries, mugwort, mullein, oak leaves, acorns, rosemary, sage, pine cones, and straw.
 Find creative (and safe; research each before consuming) ways to use them in your cooking and around your house as decorations.

 Connect with others.
 Join in a group ritual in your area.
 Organize a Samhain potluck in your home.
-Research old and contemporary Samhain customs in books, periodicals, on-line, and through communications with others.
+Research old and contemporary Samhain customs in books, periodicals, online, and through communications with others.
 Exchange ideas, information, and celebration experiences.
-Regardless of whether you practice solo or with others, as part of your festivities, reflect for a time on being part of the vast network of those celebrating Samhain around the world.
+Regardless of whether you practice solo or with others, as part of your festivities, reflect for a time on being part of the vast network of those celebrating Samhain all over.

 Interested in more?
 Check out our Halloween Collection!

 The World's Soul is a Woman - The Gnostic Myth of Sophia

 Have you ever heard of Gnosis?
 Or of the Gnostics of old, often associated with early Christianity?
 I know you’ve heard of Mother Earth – since we’re all riding around on her all of the time – or of Mother Nature, or Gaia, whom we all love to visit on holidays.
 We tend to bring her all of our problems, and she can always make them go away, for a little while.
 So why is it that we have this understanding of the benevolent feminine nature of the world, but we don’t seem to let it shape our reality the way it could?
 Is it that we simply don’t know any better?
 I don’t think so.
 I think we’ve always known better.